Abandoned & Little-Known Airfields:

 According to the "History of Luke AFB" (obtained by David Brooks from the public affairs office at Luke AFB),

-Despite having only two runways, Hassayampa Field’s airdrome construction cost amounted to $237,000."
+Despite having only 2 runways, Hassayampa Field’s airdrome construction cost amounted to $237,000."

 Field #7 was "built during the period July - August 1942."

-The earliest depiction the Hassayampa auxiliary airfield which has been located
+The earliest depiction of Hassayampa Field which has been located

 was on the March 1945 Phoenix Sectional Chart (courtesy of Chris Kennedy).

-The site was originally declared excess in 1948 (according to the Army Corps of Engineers).
+Hassayampa Field was declared excess in 1948 (according to the Army Corps of Engineers).

 oriented north/south & northeast/southwest, along with a connecting taxiway.

-The Hassayampa airfield was reestablished by the Air Force in 1950,
+Hassayampa Field was reestablished by the Air Force in 1950,

 but was once again declared excess in 1955 (according to the Army Corps of Engineers).